12 The Planned Countryside

 What?
 Me? |

-By now, changes in the country landscape would have been profound.
+It radically changed the landscape.
 Before the enclosures, little of the old lowland landscape with its communally farmed, wide open ‘strip farming’ fields, would have been obstructed by woodland, let alone a clutter of easily visible boundaries.
-All that changed as the old large fields were parcelled up into smaller ones, more reliant on private endeavour and using hedges and fences.
+All that changed as the old large fields were parcelled up into smaller ones, and later on smallholdings grabbed for incorporation into larger farms, all more reliant on private endeavour and using hedges and fences.
 In contemporary jargon, the countryside was being privatised.

-In places this was driven by shared interest and agreement or by individuals enclosing land that they had been using anyway.
+In places, this was driven by shared interest and agreement or by individuals enclosing land that they had been using anyway.
 Fields with animals needed fencing and changes in the wider agricultural economy begged a response, but powerful landowners inevitably played a leading role.
 Why let a good plague go to waste when profits could be turbo-charged by evicting the tenants and focusing instead on profitable wool production?
-This link to a record of events in 1488 tells of the fate of Burston near Aylesbury, whose traces can still be seen and are pictured below.
-Link: The Enclosure of Burston

 Deserted Burston |